sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

   or, as noted above, how to handle multiple HTTPS RR values.
-It may be that a bit of consideration of how "multi-CDN" deployments might emerge would provide good answers there, but for now, it's not clear how best curl might handle those values when present in an HTTPS RR.
+It may be that a bit of consideration of how "multi-CDN" deployments might emerge would provide good answers there, but for now, it's not clear how best curl might handle those values when present in the DNS.

 - The SVCB/HTTPS RR specification supports a new "CNAME at apex" indirection ("aliasMode") - the current code takes no account of that at all.
 One could envisage implementing the equivalent of following CNAMEs in such cases, but it's not clear if that'd be a good plan.
-(As of now, chrome browsers don't seem to have any support for that "aliasMode".)
+(As of now, chrome browsers don't seem to have any support for that "aliasMode" and we've not checked Firefox for that recently.)

 - We have not investigated what related changes or additions might be needed for applications using libcurl, as opposed to use of curl as a command line